 There You Have It

-These are the top 15 most influential internet and marketing books that I am aware of after 12 years of scouring Amazon, Chapters, and Google.
-I sincerely hope that this list saves you some time, streamlines your learning process, and has a positive impact on your business and career.
+These are some key books to help shape your thinking about marketing.
+I sincerely hope this list saves you some time, streamlines your learning process, and has a positive impact on your business and career.

 If you have any questions about these books or if you would like to recommend better alternatives, please comment on this post or contact me to share your ideas.